SebastianCasanova4/BackendTesis/README.md

 - To install the virtualenv tool: python -m venv <directory>
 - To create the venv: python -m venv venv
 - To activate the created env: venv\Scripts\activate.bat or in a powershell venv\Scripts\Activate.ps1

+- To run the backend: fastapi dev main.py